Mansour4431/Getting-and-Cleaning-Data-Assignment4/README.md

 run_analysis.R - This script is used to build up and perform the analysis on the required sample data.

-tidy.txt - This is the final output from the run_analysis.R script.
+tidy_data.txt - This is the final output from the run_analysis.R script.
 It contains a cleansed version of the sample data.

 CodeBook.md - Contains the definitions of each of the columns in our generated tidy.txt file.